gvwilson/fiction/leaderboard/index.md

 at the original United Nations building while their spokesman begged for their lives.
-It was thirty-three days since the first death—a trillionaire who had parlayed lax regulation and good luck into the biggest fortune in history—and the pattern had become clear.
+It was thirty-three days since the first death—a trillionaire who had parlayed lax regulation and cannibalistic business tactics into the biggest fortune in history—and the pattern had become clear.
 Every day,
 one of them would die,
 and the richer you were,